Join Our FREE Live Webinar

 A real estate wholesaler looks for a well-priced (i.e., below market value) property.
 These are often found on real estate websites like Zillow or Redfin.
 Motivated sellers benefit from a wholesaler’s service because a distressed property (like a foreclosure) is easier to sell as-is to a wholesaler than a retail client.

-This wholesale investment choice can be a condo, one-family, or investment property, a rental property to name a few.
-More times than not, the price has been reduced because the seller needs a quick sale, or some sort of correctable obsolescence or repairs are needed.
+This wholesale investment choice can be a condo, one-family, investment property, or rental property, to name a few.
+More often than not, the price has been reduced because the seller needs a quick sale or some sort of correctable obsolescence or repairs are needed.
 For example, a seller may need to unload a property due to financial challenges, family emergencies, or health issues.

 The real estate wholesaler then executes a real estate purchase contract with the buyer that details the transaction’s terms.
 This executed contract grants the buyer the exclusive right (also known as equitable interest) to buy the property through the Doctrine of Equitable Conversion.